Vampire Knight: Manga

-Written and illustrated by Matsuri Hino, Vampire Knight was serialized in Hakusensha's shōjo manga magazine LaLa from November 24, 2005, to May 24, 2013.
+Written and illustrated by Matsuri Hino, Vampire Knight was serialized in Hakusensha's shōjo manga magazine LaLa from November 24, 2004, to May 24, 2013.
 The individual chapters were collected and published in nineteen tankōbon volumes, released from July 10, 2005, to November 5, 2013.

 In North America, the manga was licensed for English release by Viz Media.
 The series ran in the publisher's Shojo Beat manga anthology from the July 2006 issue until the July 2009 issue; the magazine's final issue.
 The nineteen volumes were released from January 2, 2007, to October 14, 2014.
 In Australia and New Zealand the manga was licensed by Madman Entertainment.

 Sequel

-Since the manga's conclusion, Hino began releasing a series of special chapters, which take place after the end of the final volume.
-On November 8, 2013, Hino released the first special chapter titled "Life" (命, Inochi) in LaLa Fantasy, which was licensed and released digitally by Viz Media on December 9, 2014.
-Following chapters were released in LaLa DX.
+After the manga's conclusion, Hino released a series of special chapters, which take place after the end of the final volume.
+Hino released the first special chapter titled "Life" (命, Inochi) in LaLa Fantasy on November 8, 2013, which was licensed and released digitally by Viz Media on December 9, 2014.
+The following chapters were released in LaLa DX.
 The second special chapter, titled "I Love You" (あなたのことが好きです, Anata no Koto ga Sukidesu), was released on February 10, 2015.
-On December 10, the third special chapter, titled "Love's Desire" (愛の望み, Ai no Nozomi), was released.
-On February 10, 2016, the fourth and final special chapter, "Between Death and Heaven" (命の終わりと天国の間, Inochi no owari to tengoku no aida), was released.
+The third special chapter, titled "Love's Desire" (愛の望み, Ai no Nozomi), was released on December 10, 2015.
+The fourth and final special chapter, "Between Death and Heaven" (命の終わりと天国の間, Inochi no Owari to Tengoku no Aida), was released on February 10, 2016.
 The chapters were collected as the first volume of a sequel manga, Vampire Knight: Memories, released on June 3, 2016; Vampire Knight: Memories itself officially launched in LaLa DX on June 10 of that same year.
-The series finished on August 5, 2025.
-Ten volumes have been published as of October 2024.
+The series finished on August 5, 2025, and its eleventh and final volume was released on December 5, 2025.
 The series is also licensed for English release by Viz Media.

+A special one-shot chapter is set to be published in LaLa on August 4, 2026, as part of the magazine's 50th anniversary celebration.